JonathanMahut/socialmedia/README.md

 * [ ] Kind of Users : Tatoo Artist, Event Organisator, Client
 * [ ] Choose style page impoved and storage in firebase for Tatoo Artist
 * [ ] System of secret key for the licence management (Tatoo Artist, announcers, Event Organisator)
-* [ ] Modify feeds page to manage right of posting only from Tatao Artist, Event Organisator,announcer
+* [ ] Modify feeds page to manage right of posting only from Tatoo Artist, Event Organisator,announcer
 * [ ] Tatoo Flash system with Tinder SYstem (swipe card with Super Like to contact the tatoo Artist)
 * [ ] Search improvement by Artists, Styles, Geolocalisation, Avalaible Flashes
 * [ ] Manage tatoo styles in Profile Page for Tatoo Artist